indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 an entity sends a certain amount of money to a designated receiver through a trusted third party, e.g., Western Union or any bank.
-In Figure 1, the trusted third party charges a fee of $5 for transferring $100 and takes a couple of days to transfer the fund.
+In Figure 1, the trusted third party charges a fee of $5 for transferring $100 and takes a couple of days to transfer the funds.

 ![money transfer](/images/blockchain-concept/money-transfer.svg?style=centerme)

 {:.image-caption}
 Figure 1.
-Money transfer between A and B via a trusted middleman
+Money transfer between A and B via a trusted third party

 As shown in Figure 2, the blockchain attempts to transfer money by doing away with the third party.
-In the process, it saves fee and time (close to real time) to move funds around.
+In the process, it lowers fee and time (close to real time) to move funds around.
 The money moved by blockchain is often referred to as  **digital currency** or **cryptocurrency** or **virtual currency**.
 Examples of digital currencies include **bitcoin**,